Where to give birth

 Your midwife will monitor your baby’s heart beat every 15 minutes with a listening horn, called a pinard, and Doppler device.
 This is called intermittent monitoring.

-Every pregnancy is different, so you may plan for a home birth but due to you or your baby’s needs you may need to come to hospital.
+Every pregnancy is different.
+You may plan for a home birth, but due to you or your baby’s needs you may need to come to hospital.

 Delivery suite (labour ward)